hainnsolo/privacies/P. Natalie Hoaries_Channel_Privacy.md

 ## Privacy Policy P. Natalie Hoaries Youtube Channel
-We built the " P.Natalie Hoaries Youtube " Channel as a Free app.
+We built the " P.Natalie Hoaries Youtube " Channel is Free .
 This SERVICE is provided by this app  at no cost and is intended for use as is.

 This page is used to inform tha app users regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.